1923k/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - You are not allowed to use any variable of type char
 - All your code should be in the main function

+14. Bonus Bonus Bonus
+- Trail Whitespace: Solution
+If you use vi for your editing like I do, this might be helpful with this Betty of a lady that keeps harrasing us 🤓

+1. Remove Trailing whitespace
+In vi command mode type:

+esc:%s/\s\+$//e

+Press Enter

+2. Line number for code
+In vi command mode type,

+esc :set number

+Press Enter

+3. Go to line generating error code
+In vi command mode
+Enter the line number, press shift key ⬆️ on your keypad, then G.

+NB: to enter command mode in vi, press Esc.